 What Is an Online Bachelor's in Business Administration Degree?

-Students who earn online bachelor's in business administration (BBA) degrees can pursue positions in management and finance.
-Bachelor-level business administration degrees meet the minimum education requirement for most business jobs, though graduates interested in executive positions may need to earn MBAs.
+Students who earn online bachelor's in business administration (BBA) degrees can find jobs in management and finance.
+Bachelor-level business administration degrees qualify graduates for entry-level jobs.
+Graduates interested in executive positions may need MBAs.

-Online business degrees help students develop the skills needed for management careers.
-Employers consistently rank marketing, sales, and business analytics — all of which are included in BBA core requirements — among the most desirable job skills.
-Online business degrees also typically offer management, finance, marketing, and entrepreneurship concentrations.
+Online business degrees help students develop management skills.
+Employers consistently rank marketing, sales, and business analytics among the most desirable job skills.
+These skills are all covered in business administration programs.
+Online business degrees also offer concentrations in management, finance, marketing, and entrepreneurship.

 What Is the Difference Between a BBA, BSBA, and BABA?

-Students pursuing online bachelor's degrees in business administration can choose from three types of degrees: BBA, bachelor of science in business administration (BSBA), or bachelor of arts in business administration (BABA).
+Students who are pursuing online bachelor's degrees in business administration can choose from three types of degrees: BBA, bachelor of science in business administration (BSBA), or bachelor of arts in business administration (BABA).

-BBA programs typically focus on business and management principles, while BSBA programs emphasize technical business skills, covering mathematics, statistics, and science.
-BABA programs balance foundational business courses with more general liberal arts courses.
+BBA programs usually focus on business and management principles, while BSBA programs emphasize technical skills, like mathematics, statistics, and science.
+BABA programs balance business basics with general education courses.
 All three degrees can lead to successful business careers.

 Choosing an Online Bachelor's in Business Administration Program

-There are several factors you should consider when choosing between online business administration degrees.
-First, make sure your potential program is an accredited online business degree; without accreditation, your degree might not be recognized by employers or graduate schools.
+There are several factors to consider when choosing an online business administration degree.
+First, make sure the program is an accredited online business degree.
+Without accreditation, your degree might not be recognized by employers or graduate schools.

-Next, check that the program offers concentrations that suit your unique goals and career aspirations, while still using a learning format that works for your schedule.
+Next, check that the program offers concentrations that match your career goals.
+Also, make sure the learning format — synchronous or asynchronous $mdash; works for your schedule.
 Schools typically offer a variety of concentrations and enrollment options for online business degrees.
 You can learn more about common considerations for distance learners at the links below.

 What Else Can I Expect From an Online Bachelor's in Business Administration Program?

-While programs vary by school, many business administration degrees online include core coursework in accounting, marketing, and communication, with concentrations in fields like entrepreneurship, HR management, and international business.
-The following list explores popular courses and concentrations you may encounter while earning a business degree online.
+Curricula vary by school.
+Many business administration degrees include core coursework in accounting, marketing, and communication.
+Concentrations usually include entrepreneurship, HR management, and international business.
+The following list explores popular courses and concentrations for students earning a business degree online.

 Online Business Administration Curriculum

-- Business Ethics and Law: This course explores legal and ethical issues affecting trading and commerce.
+- Business Ethics and Law: This course explores legal and ethical issues of trade and commerce.
 Topics include limited liability companies, contract law, and international business.

-- Leadership Theories and Application: Students in this course examine the behaviors of successful leaders in business, finance, and management, developing their own philosophies of leadership.
-Coursework typically uses case studies to illustrate leadership theories.
+- Leadership Theories and Application: Students examine the behaviors of successful leaders in business, finance, and management.
+They also develop their own philosophies of leadership.
+Coursework uses case studies to illustrate leadership theories.

 - Accounting: Accounting coursework trains students in how to prepare and maintain financial reports, manage payrolls, and provide basic bookkeeping services.
 Topics can include financial, management, corporate, or tax accounting.

-- Economics: Economics coursework typically covers both macro- and microeconomics, which are critical to a business administration degree.
-This includes exploring business analytics and economic theory and policies, seeking to understand how consumers interact with wealth.
+- Economics: Economics coursework covers both macro- and microeconomics.
+This includes exploring business analytics and economic theory and policies.
+Students learn how consumers interact with wealth.

 - Marketing: This course explores practical and theoretical approaches to business marketing.
 Coursework covers advertising strategies, promotion development, social media marketing, and consumer research and analytics.

-- Operations Management: Operations management is an umbrella category that includes supply chain management, project management, and quality compliance — all essential functions for manufacturing, industrial, and general managers.
+- Operations Management: Operations management includes supply chain management, project management, and quality compliance.
+All are essential functions for manufacturing, industrial, and general managers.

-Entrepreneurship concentrations emphasize small business leadership, HR management, and financial accounting, preparing students to build a business from the ground up.
-Programs explore issues relevant to aspiring entrepreneurs, such as creativity and innovation, venture capital, multicultural markets, and new product planning.
-Most programs also include an entrepreneurship practicum, which often involves writing a business plan.
+Entrepreneurship concentrations emphasize small business leadership, HR management, and financial accounting.
+They prepare students to build a business from the ground up.
+Programs also explore creativity and innovation, venture capital, multicultural markets, and new product planning.
+Most programs also include a practicum, which often means writing a business plan.

 Information systems concentrations help students develop strong business and IT management skills.
 Industry-specific courses include application development, software quality, database systems, technological collaboration, and electronic commerce.
 Coursework also covers soft skills like teamwork, interpersonal relationships, and project management.

 This concentration prepares students to work as public, private, or government accountants.
-In addition to foundational accounting coursework, this concentration explores advanced statistics, micro and macroeconomics, and calculus.
-Topics also include taxation, auditing, and cost management.
-Graduates typically qualify to sit for the CPA licensure exam.
+This concentration explores advanced statistics, micro and macroeconomics, and calculus.
+It also covers taxation, auditing, and cost management.
+Graduates qualify to sit for the CPA licensure exam.

 HR management concentrations begin with core coursework in business communications, managerial accounting, and contemporary management practices.
 Advanced coursework covers employment relations; social, regulatory, and ethical issues in business; negotiation and conflict management; and leadership and organizational behavior.

-This concentration suits students aspiring to careers in financial management or investment analysis.
-Many programs require applicants to satisfy prerequisites in financial management.
-Coursework includes corporate finance, investment analysis, tax and regulatory environments, collection and disbursement, and fundraising.
+This concentration is for students interested in financial management or investment analysis.
+Many programs have prerequisites in financial management.
+Coursework covers corporate finance, investment analysis, tax and regulatory environments, collection and disbursement, and fundraising.
 Some graduates pursue certified financial planner credentials.

-Concentrations in supply chain management have gained popularity due to the globalization of business markets and practices.
-These programs focus on project management, supply chain analytics, and logistics management, with an emphasis on subjects like global sourcing and innovation, international aviation, and managerial economics.
+Concentrations in supply chain management are popular due to the globalization of business markets and practices.
+These programs focus on project management, supply chain analytics, and logistics management.
+They emphasize global sourcing and innovation, international aviation, and managerial economics.

-Among the most enduring traditional business specializations, a marketing concentration can lead to positions in advertising, public relations, sales, or social media.
-Marketing programs develop basic business skills in economics, statistics, and communications while also exploring modern consumer behavior, brand management, market research, and advertising strategies.
+A marketing concentration can lead to positions in advertising, public relations, sales, or social media.
+Marketing programs develop basic business skills in economics, statistics, and communications.
+They also explore modern consumer behavior, brand management, market research, and advertising strategies.

-International business concentrations have become increasingly relevant with the rise of a global, internet-driven economy.
+International business concentrations are more common with the rise of a global, internet-driven economy.
 This program builds on core business concepts in leadership, problem-solving, and teamwork, all taught from a global perspective.
 Coursework covers international business finance, global ethical leadership, international trade and policy, and international supply chain management.

-Online business degrees are among the most versatile academic programs, preparing students for careers across many industries.
-Graduates of business programs can pursue roles in finance, accounting, sales, and analytics — all roles that arise in most industries, including real estate, insurance, and public relations.
+Online business degrees are versatile, preparing students for many industries.
+Graduates of business programs can pursue roles in finance, accounting, sales, and analytics.
+These roles arise in many industries, including real estate, insurance, and public relations.